coleifer/peewee/docs/peewee/relationships.rst

 The :py:class:`ManyToManyField` provides a *field-like* API over many-to-many fields.
 For all but the simplest many-to-many situations, you're better off using the standard peewee APIs.
-But, if your models are very simple and your querying needs are not very complex, you can get a big boost by using :py:class:`ManyToManyField`.
-Check out the :ref:`extra-fields` extension module for details.
+But, if your models are very simple and your querying needs are not very complex, :py:class:`ManyToManyField` may work.

 Modeling students and courses using :py:class:`ManyToManyField`: